Showing posts with label Tour Scotland Edinburgh. Show all posts

 Tour Scotland Photograph The Royal Scots Stained Glass Window Canongate Kirk Edinburgh

-Tour Scotland photograph of The Royal Scots Stained Glass Window in Canongate Kirk, Royal Mile, Edinburgh, Scotland.
+Tour Scotland travel photograph of The Royal Scots Stained Glass Window in Canongate Kirk, Royal Mile, on ancestry, genealogy, family history visit to Edinburgh.
 Commissioned by the 1st Battalion, The Royal Scots, The Royal Regiment, which was originally installed in the kirk at Albuhera Barracks, Werl, Germany, then was transferred to the Regimental Kirk, Canongate.
 The Kirk of Holyrood House.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.